-- Dry the fillets: Use paper towels to dry both sides of the fillets thoroughly.
+- Dry with paper towels: Use paper towels to dry both sides of the fillets thoroughly.
 Then, place the dry fish in the large bowl of marinade.
 Be sure to coat the fish with the mixture on both sides.

-- Marinate the fish: Cover the fillets with stretch film, place them in the fridge, and let them marinate for 20-30 minutes.
+- Marinate the fish: Cover the fillets with stretch film, place them in the fridge, and let them marinate for 20 minutes or for up to 30 minutes.

 - Prepare the grill: Turn the burners to high, cover, and heat the grill to medium-high heat or until it reaches 450 degrees F. Once the oven is properly heated, use a steel grill brush to clean the grates thoroughly.

-- Oil the grates: Dip a wad of paper towel into olive oil and then wipe the grates.
+- Oil the grates: Place some olive oil in a small bowl.
+Dip a wad of paper towel into olive oil and then wipe the grates.
 Be sure to cover the grates with the oil generously.
 This is a very important step in ensuring that the fish won’t stick to the grill.